-Our board consists of the chair and chief executive and seven non-executive directors and five executive directors and one associate non-executive director.
+Our board consists of the chair and chief executive and seven non-executive directors and five executive directors.
 See our board's biographies below.

 Our board has overall responsibility for leadership, direction, control and risk management.
 It is accountable, through our chair, to the NHS England/NHS Improvement and the Secretary of State for Health and Social Care.
 The board is made up of executive and non-executive directors.